-Agilebits recently caused a stir with their announcement that they’ve rewritten 1Password 8 as a cross-platform Electron app, replacing their well-loved native Mac app.
+AgileBits recently caused a stir with their announcement that they’ve rewritten 1Password 8 as a cross-platform Electron app, replacing their well-loved native Mac app.
 The takes came hot and fast.
-Like many developers, I love and appreciate a well-crafted native UI, and I’ve been somewhat skeptical of the consistent trend towards cross-platform app UIs.
+Like many developers, I love and appreciate a well-crafted native UI, and I was once skeptical of the trend towards cross-platform app UIs.

-Now, the discourse around cross-platform app technologies has traditionally revolved around a simple idea: cross-platform development is cheaper, while native development leads to better apps.
+The discourse around cross-platform app technologies has traditionally revolved around a simple idea: “cross-platform development is cheaper, while native development leads to better apps.”

 Well excellent question, synthetic rhetorical person!

-Over the last decade I’ve talked to people at hundreds of companies about how they’re developing and supporting apps, helping them evaluate and plan native and cross-platform app work.
-While there are a lot of factors that go into this technology decision, there’s one that I think is particularly illuminating.
+Over the last decade I’ve talked to people at hundreds of companies about how they’re developing and supporting apps, helping teams evaluate, plan, and execute native and cross-platform app work.
+While there are a lot of factors that go into this technology decision, there’s one that is consistently underestimated.

 The Primary Tradeoff

-At the highest level, cross-platform UI technologies prioritize coordinated featurefulness over polished UX.
+At the highest level, cross-platform UI technologies prioritize coordinated featurefulness over polished simplicity.

-Imagine the hero case for cross-platform UI: a complex enterprise app intended for a couple thousand employees to use on various platforms.
+Imagine the steel-man case for cross-platform UI: a complex enterprise app used by only a few thousand internal employees.
 They’re required to use the thing for work, and they need to be trained on it, but does it need to delight them?
 It does not.
 “Delight” is near the bottom of the priority list, between “cool soundtrack” and “joystick support”.
-The features just need to work, consistently – and cost effectively – across platforms.
+The features just need to work, consistently – and cost-effectively – across platforms.

 Given that, enterprisey companies love cross-platform tools.
-Enterprises love feature checklists, and there is hardly a term more synonymous with “questionable UX” than “enterprise software”.
+Enterprise buyers love feature checklists, and so “questionable UX” and “enterprise software” are strongly correlated.
 A classic criticism of cross-platform tools is that they often get you to 75% quality quickly, but the remaining 25% gets increasingly difficult.
 But if 75% quality is as far as you need to go, then I guess you’ve successfully fulfilled your fixed-bid contract.

 Inconsistencies both small and large had crept into our apps over time.
 From small things like password strength being different between platforms to larger things like differences in search results and entire missing features.